-Dr. Jeanne Clidas, Assistant Professor, State University of New York, College at Brockport, is the author of Bebop Books' lesson plans and the article "Guided Reading with Emergent Readers," taught in her own classroom for 25 years.
+Dr. Jeanne Clidas, author of Bebop Books' lesson plans and the article "Guided Reading with Emergent Readers," taught in her own classroom for 25 years.
 During that time she was a firm believer in small group instruction, daily creative writing, and the use of centers to build student responsibility.
 She completed her doctorate at Fordham University, where she studied the acquisition of language and the role language use plays in learning.
 After completing her degree, Dr. Clidas worked as an independent consultant for an educational publishing company.
-In that position, she traveled across the country to work in other teachers'

-classrooms and facilitate long term staff development.
+In that position, she traveled across the country to work in other teachers' classrooms and facilitate long-term staff development.
 She also wrote literacy materials that drew on her experiences with children living in diverse communities and speaking both English and Spanish.
-In addition to her work at the State University of New York, Dr. Clidas spends time in classrooms, working with children and helping their teachers become better able to support reading and writing success.
+Currently, Dr. Clidas works in schools in Connecticut, New York, and Tennessee as a literacy consultant.
+Most of her time is spent in the classroom, working with children and helping their teachers become better able to support reading and writing success.